MatthewHaas/genome_assembly/README.md

 **Note:** the file names for ```sys.argv[1]``` and ```sys.argv[2]``` can really be anything you choose, but since ```sys.argv[1]``` is the input for the python script, it must exist.
 The file name for ```sys.argv[2]``` is somewhat arbitrary, but it should be meaningful.

 # Supporting Figure S8
 This figure is for the tissue specificity work.
+The code to generate these figures was written by Tom Kono and can be found [here](Tissue_Specificity.R).
 Figures were combined and letters added in PowerPoint to make the compound figure in the manuscript.

 <img src="images/copy_of_tau_density_plot.png" width="500"> <img src="images/reduced_size_copy_of_gene_specificity_barplot.png" width="500"> <img src="images/copy_of_tissue_specificity_heatmap.png" width="500">